 20/25 = 4/5

 Therefore: 20 x 5 = 25 x 4, i.e., 100 = 100

 In comparison, Proportion states the equality of 2 fractions in ratio.

-Ratio and Proportion CAT Questions - Important Formula
+Ratio and Proportion CAT Questions - Important Formulae

 Ratio and Proportion are two mathematical entities that assist in the comparison of numbers.
-Both are interrelated, and you must have conceptual clarity for the important formulas to solve Ratio and Proportion CAT Questions accurately.
+Both are interrelated, and you must have conceptual clarity for the important formulae to accurately solve Ratio and Proportion CAT Questions.

-Note the below sections to get an idea about the ratio and proportion formulas for the CAT Exam.
+Note the below sections to get an idea about the ratio and proportion formulae for the CAT Exam.